solidzone/mailmeteor-landing/_posts/2021-05-26-mail-merge-gmail-with-attachments.md

 ---
 layout: blogpost
-title: "How to mail merge in Gmail with attachments or individual files"
+title: 'How to mail merge in Gmail with attachments or individual files'
 description: A guide to mail merge with attachments in Gmail.
 Learn how to send emails with personalized attachments or the same file attachment to all recipients.

 cta_title: Add attachments to your mail merge in Gmail with Mailmeteor